jcbk101/Shibori-agent/README.md

 ## Why?

-AI Agebts are becoming a technological norm and should be a tool in any software professional's tool belt.
+AI Agents are becoming a technological norm and should be a tool in any software professional's tool belt.

 ### Why `THIS` agent?

 AI agents are awesome technologically, but general-purpose agents rarely work as promised for the most part.
 They tend to error quite often.
-Mostly due to tasks theat require the right environment for such execution.
+Mostly due to tasks that require the right environment for such execution.
-If the agent gets stuck on a task, this can become an issue.
+If the agent gets stuck on a task, this can become an issue where failure can be absolute.

 ### What this project is not